facsimiles/launchpad/lib/lp/soyuz/doc/distribution.rst

 PENDING publishing records, it's used in 'publish-distro' in '--ppa' mode to avoiding querying all PPAs.

+It is also used in '--archive' mode to only query pending archives.

 Nothing is pending-publication in sampledata:

     >>> ubuntu.getPendingPublicationPPAs().count()